Innovation in a historic scene

 Positive Energy (stand-alone) Buildings

-- The use of cascades of smaller heat pumps, combined with PV-thermal panels and aquifer thermal energy storage (ATES, a ground sourced heat pump) to create an integrated high-efficient hybrid heating concept;
+- The use of cascaded (smaller) heat pumps (instead of one larger heat pump) connected to an aquifer to create an integrated and high-efficient hybrid heating concept;

-- PCM in the floor, which function as thermal batteries, leading to a more stable climate.
-The PCM climate floor absorbs heat from 23 degrees and stores it.
+- Phase change materials (PCM’s) in the floor or the roof, that function as thermal batteries, leading to a more stable climate.
+The PCM absorbs heat from 23 degrees and stores it.
 At a temperature lower than 23 degrees, the heat is released again;

-- Home/Building Energy Management Systems – Monitoring and control within buildings to increase awareness, reduce waste and increase comfort.
+- Home/Building Energy Management Systems (HEMS/BEMS) for energy monitoring and control within buildings to increase energy awareness, reduce energy waste and increase comfort.
 Through a self-learning system, the building is continuously becoming smarter.
-Estimated reduction on heating costs is 10 – 15%
+Estimated reduction on heating costs is 10 – 15%.

 Positive Energy Districts retrofitting